 If you are having trouble keeping your appetite under control, we strongly encourage incorporating more fibrous green vegetables in your diet.

-A supplemental appetite suppressant, like CORE BHB exogenous ketones, can also help.
+A supplemental appetite suppressant, like FUEL Exogenous Ketones by TeamKeto, can also help.

 You likely noticed that we use the word “ketosis” throughout this article quite a bit.
 Essentially, ketosis is a metabolic process your body makes use of when energy intake is low (e.g. during fasting) or when carbohydrate intake is very low; the latter is why the keto diet, when done properly, puts you in ketosis.